-We are on the third day of the five-day course at Stanford University.
-My class just got back into the classroom from playing a crazy game of Slaughter Ball.
-It sounds scary, but it’s a lot of fun.
-Sort of like Dodge Ball.
-The kids in my class are a little out of breath from playing ball, but that’s to be expected at a summer camp.
-They came running in and jumped (literally) in their seats excited about their Flash movies they created just before the break.
+We are on the third day of the five-day course at Stanford.
+My class just got back into the classroom after playing a crazy game of “Slaughter Ball.”
+It may sound scary, but it’s really just a lot of fun, sort of like dodgeball.
+The kids in my class are a little out of breath from playing, but that’s to be expected at a summer camp.
+They came running in and literally jumped into their seats because they were so excited about their Flash movies they created just before the recreation break.

 Earlier in the week, the kids in my class had already designed and created their own logo and company business card design.
 Their custom business card had their picture from a photograph taken in the class.
-The graphics and effects they created turned out amazing.
+The graphics and effects they created turned out amazingly well.
 They had learned the ins and outs of the Adobe software and were creating a matching website to go with their cards and logo.
 They were now adding an animated movie they created in Flash to spice up their website design.